chrisseaton/chrisseaton.github.io/index.md

 Machine technology</a> and other projects, and a Visitor at the <a href="http://www.manchester.ac.uk/">University of Manchester</a>.</p>

-<p>Before this I completed a PhD at the University of
+<p>Before this I <a href="phd/">completed a PhD</a> at the <a href="http://www.manchester.ac.uk/">University of
-Manchester under the supervision of Doctor Mikel Luján, where I researched programming languages and irregular parallelism, and I earned an MEng at the <a href="http://www.bristol.ac.uk/">University of Bristol</a> on languages with mutable syntax and semantics.</p>
+Manchester</a> under the supervision of <a href="http://apt.cs.manchester.ac.uk/people/mlujan/">Doctor Mikel Luján</a>, where I researched programming languages and irregular parallelism, and I earned an MEng at the <a href="http://www.bristol.ac.uk/">University of Bristol</a> on languages with mutable syntax and semantics.</p>

 <p>Between my undergraduate degree and starting my PhD I commissioned into the